 For example, if image loading is central to your business, existing image loading libraries might not be the best fit.
 By using one you might compromise on performance, or worse, on features.
 The library may not be able to work with certain desired image types, or you may want to use a caching mechanism that is not offered by the library.

 While the questions above are applicable to most situations, you should always factor in parameters that are specific to your industry or programming platform.
 For example, if you are working in cryptography, you should be very cautious about writing your own algorithm (unless you have a Ph.D. in the field of course).
 Crypto is very hard to get right, and the stakes are often very high, so I would advise relying on existing tested libraries.

-Hopefully, this article has helped convince you of the use-case for third party libraries as well providing you with a framework to filter through them: weeding out the unsuitable, unsupported, unreliable and unsafe ones.
+Hopefully, this article has helped convince you of the use-case for third-party libraries as well as providing you with a framework to filter through them: weeding out the unsuitable, unsupported, unreliable, and unsafe ones.
 Each case is unique, so treat it as such, and try to gauge the benefits and potential risks for the particular situation that you are handling.